VadFest

 VadFest (Vadodara International Art and Culture Festival), organized by Art and Culture Foundation Vadodara under the aegis of Vadodara International Art and Culture Festival Authority, Government of Gujarat and Gujarat Tourism, is an initiative to promote and restore Vadodara as a cultural capital of India.
 It is one of India's biggest art and cultural festivals.
 Vadodara is famous for its rich heritage, fine arts, performing arts, iconic architecture, industrious nature and academic infrastructure.
 The first such festival was on 23–26 January 2015.

 VadFest 2015

-VadFest 2015 was an international art and culture festival spread across the four-day Republic Day weekend (from January 23 to 26) 2015.
-Legends from across India and around the world graced the cityscape for a fabulous four-day celebration of art, music, dance, drama, culture, food and a special kids’ theater fest.
-NRIs and people from 42 countries attended the first VadFest.
+VadFest 2015 was an international art and culture festival held over four days (from January 23 to 26) 2015 during the Republic Day weekend.
+The festival featured performances and events in art, music, dance, theatre, food and children's events Attendees included non-resident Indians and visitors from 42 countries.

-VadFest showcased some of the finest performances, illustrious artists and a program remarkably kaleidoscopic in diversity.
+VadFest showcased a diverse array of performances, and artists across its program.